Pfullingen: Emblem and flag

-Blazon: "In blue under a lying black stag antler a silver pillow with gold tassels on the four corners and red foray."
+Blazon: "In blue under a lying black antler a silver cross with gold tassels on the four corners and red foray."

-Pfullingen led since the beginning of the 15th century one handed down in print for the first time in 1501 Seal showing the speaking for the place name "Pfulben" (= Pfiihl, pillows) under the Württemberg stag rod; Today you explain him the privilege of a spring market.
+Pfullingen led since the beginning of the 15th century one handed down in print for the first time in 1501 Seal showing the century for the name "Pfulben" (= Pfiihl cross) under the Württemberg stag road (Württemberghirschstraße); Today you explain him the privilege of a spring market.
 The background of the emblem is blue.
 The city flag is blue-white-red.

 Twinning

-Since 1985 there is an official twinning with the French community Passy.
+Since 1985 there is an official twinning with the French community {[pas]}.
 The on tourism focused community is located approximately 53 km south east of Geneva in the department of Haute-Savoie.
 Since 1973, there were regular meetings between the Friedrich Schiller Gymnasium in Pfullingen and the Lycée de Mont-Blanc Passy.
 This extended to events between associations of both cities and ended in 1985, finally in an official twinning, which celebrated its 25th anniversary in 2010.

 Since 2012 is also the Saxon community Lichtenstein twinned with Pfullingen.
 It was signed in a partnership ceremony on September 29, 2012, in Lichtenstein.